OffBroadway/flippydrive/source/configuration.rst

    This enables the custom Cube logo feature, which replaces the word 'GAMECUBE' on the boot animation with a custom image.
 Specify the filename of your desired logo image.
-   PNG dimensions must be 352x40.
+   PNG dimensions must be 352x40 and can be generated `here <https://trevor.la/logo>`_.

    Values: